Websoft9/aws/docs/server-login.md

 1. Open the Preferences of WinSCP->Integration->Application, and input the local address of your Putty, click OK.
    ![Putty Address](http://libs.websoft9.com/Websoft9/DocsPicture/en/winscp/websoft9-winscp-putty.png)

-2. After completing the integration, you only need to open the Putty through window shortcut of Winscp.
+2. After completing the integration, you only need to open the Putty through Winscp's window shortcut.
    ![open window on WinSCP](http://libs.websoft9.com/Websoft9/DocsPicture/en/winscp/websoft9-winscp-puttyopen.png)

 > Opening a Putty operation via Winscp is no different than opening a putty directly.